Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting False Phishing Reports on Twitter

 \subsubsection{Descriptive Statistics}

-Table~\ref{stats-freq5} statistically describes the user accounts with true and false claims, i.e., those whose claims about phishing websites were labeled as true or false, accordingly.
+Table~\ref{stats-freq5} statistically describes the user accounts with true and false claims.
 If a user had posted both true and false claims, we considered them in both sets.
 We compared the account characteristics of users with true claims vs. false claims.
-To compare features, such as \emph{Followers, Friends, \& Tweets}, we ran Mann-Whitney U tests because they do not follow a normal distribution.
+To compare features, such as \emph{Followers, Friends, \& Tweets}, we ran Mann-Whitney U tests as they do not follow a normal distribution.
 We could not reject the null hypothesis that users with \emph{false} and \emph{true} claims have the same distribution of followers counts, friends count, and tweet counts.
 We ran chi-square test for the \emph{verified} variable, and could not reject the null hypothesis.
-We also compared the account characteristics of these users with random Twitter users and found users posting about phishing have different characteristics than random users.
-The results are presented in Appendix~\ref{random-users}.